Back to: C#.NET Tutorials For Beginners and Professionals

 using System; namespace OptionalParameter { class Program { static void Main(string[] args) { ADDNumbers(10, 20); ADDNumbers(10, 20, new int[] { 30, 40, 50 }); Console.ReadLine(); } public static void ADDNumbers(int FN, int SN, int[] restOfTheNumbers) { int result = FN + SN; foreach (int i in restOfTheNumbers) { result += i; } Console.WriteLine("Total = " + result.ToString()); } public static void ADDNumbers(int FN, int SN) { int result = FN + SN; Console.WriteLine("Total = " + result.ToString()); } } }

 As we have specified a default value for the 3rd parameter now it becomes optional.
-So, if we want to add just 2 numbers, we can invoke the function as shown below.
+So, if we want to add just 2 numbers, we can invoke the method as follows.

 ADDNumbers(10, 20);

-The Optional parameters in C# must appear after all the required parameters.
+The Optional Parameters in C# must appear after all the Required Parameters.
 The following method will not be compiled.
-This is because, we are making parameter “restOfTheNumbers” optional, but it appears before the required parameters “SN”.
+This is because, we are making the parameter restOfTheNumbers optional, but it appears before the required parameters “SN”.

 Test(1, 2);